Home HOMESCHOOLING Farm Theme Preschool Ideas and Activities

 Feed the Animals Sensory Bin

-Once Emily was over the animal feeding part, I gave her these neat fine motor tools to play with that I purchased on Amazon.
-Ironically, corn kernels are very soothing to run your hands through…I myself enjoyed having my hands buried in this one.
-Emily enjoyed it barefoot too.
+Did you know?
+Corn kernels are very soothing to run your hands through!
+I myself enjoyed having my hands buried in this one.
+As usual, Emily enjoyed it barefoot too.

 Toddler girl playing in spring theme sensory bin with corn and containers with farm animal faces to feed the corn.